jameshfisher/jameshfisher.com/_posts/2016-11-17-swift-target-action.md

+---
-# Replacing target/action with callbacks in Swift
+title: "How do I replace target/action with callbacks in Swift?"
+---

 `NSButton` uses the target/action pattern: a `button : NSButton` has two properties `button.target` and `button.action` which specify what to call when the button is clicked.